gho7004230/RHCE/Ansible/Projects/VMWare_Automation/README.md

+# VMWare Automation Project
-# VMWare Automation project using Ansible Galaxy as the principle driver.
+Automation project using Ansible Galaxy as the principle driver.